Skip to main content

 A Systems Biology Perspective on Hormonal Decline

 Hormonal decline does not occur in a vacuum.
 It is a central node in a complex network of age-related physiological changes.
-A approach reveals how the decline in sex steroids reverberates throughout the entire organism, influencing other systems and creating feed-forward loops that accelerate aging phenotypes.
+A systems biology approach reveals how the decline in sex steroids reverberates throughout the entire organism, influencing other systems and creating feed-forward loops that accelerate aging phenotypes.

 The table below outlines the interconnected effects of gonadal hormone decline, illustrating why their restoration has such widespread benefits.